-E3.4 The IC acts in the general spirit of the Regulations.
+The IC acts in the general spirit of the Regulations.
 The IC shall have overall responsibility for the management and administration of the affairs of the IOI, subject to such direction as given in these Regulations and, without limiting the generality of this responsibility, shall have the following powers and duties:

-- Make proposals to the GA about changes in the Regulations; - Elaborate on the recommendations of the GA; - Make proposals to the GA about Candidate Host nominations and selection; - Invite the participants to IOI'n according to S5.6; - Act on behalf of the GA between IOIs, and to inform the GA about the activities of the IC during this period; - Appoint an ED and set the terms of the appointment; - Establish sub-committees and working groups as necessary to achieve the aims and objectives of the IOI, and to confer such powers and duties on these committees as may be considered expedient and appropriate; - Propose the Chair of ITWG; - Receive reports from the ED, committees and working groups; - Accept financial contributions, bequests and gifts, whether in cash or kind, with or without conditions imposed by the contributor, as long as these conditions are not inconsistent with the Regulations; - Open, close and maintain banking accounts in the name of the IOI, with any recognised financial institution and to ensure that all funds received are deposited in such accounts; - Recommend a Registration Fee; - Approve expenditure and pay the expenses of the IOI, from such funds as may be available for those purposes, provided reasonable remuneration for services is payable only for services actually rendered to the IOI.
-This excludes costs obligated and covered by Host Countries; - Engage in any necessary negotiations or legal proceedings, and to appoint one or more members of the IC to represent the IOI in such negotiations or proceedings, with whatever powers are deemed necessary;

-- Keep proper books of account which shall be audited annually by an outside independent Auditor, and the Audited financial statements to be approved by the GA; - Prepare a budget for the forthcoming year for approval by the GA; - Meet with the Organizing Committee for IOI'n in the Organizing Committee's country, approximately six months before IOI'n, in order to:
+- Make proposals to the GA about changes in the Regulations. - Elaborate on the recommendations of the GA. - Make proposals to the GA about Candidate Host nominations and selection. - Invite the participants to IOI'n according to S5.6. - Act on behalf of the GA between IOIs, and to inform the GA about the activities of the IC during this period. - Appoint an ED and set the terms of the appointment. - Establish sub-committees and working groups as necessary to achieve the aims and objectives of the IOI, and to confer such powers and duties on these committees as may be considered expedient and appropriate. - Receive reports from the ED, committees and working groups. - Accept financial contributions, bequests and gifts, whether in cash or kind, with or without conditions imposed by the contributor, as long as these conditions are not inconsistent with the Regulations. - Open banking accounts in the name of the IOI, with any recognised financial institution and to ensure that all funds received are deposited in such accounts. - Approve expenditure and pay the expenses of the IOI, from such funds as may be available for those purposes, provided reasonable remuneration for services is payable only for services actually rendered to the IOI.
+This excludes costs obligated and covered by Host Countries. - Engage in any necessary negotiations or legal proceedings, and to appoint one or more members of the IC to represent the IOI in such negotiations or proceedings, with whatever powers are deemed necessary. - Keep proper books of account which shall be audited annually by an outside independent Auditor, and the Audited financial statements to be approved by the GA. - Meet with the Organizing Committee for IOI'n in the Organizing Committee's country, approximately six months before IOI'n, in order to - Evaluate IOI'n-1. - Examine the organisation of IOI'n. - Adopt the Competition Procedures and the Judging Procedures of IOI'n.

-Evaluate IOI'n-1

-Examine the organisation of IOI'n Adopt the Competition Procedures and the Judging Procedures of IOI'n

-- Ratify the Technical Guidelines; - Manage the IOI Awards and Recognition Program; - Act as arbitrator and resolve disputes arising prior to and during the IOI; - To do such things as may be required or deemed desirable, in the opinion of the IC, to advance and promote the objectives of the IOI; - Make such decisions as may be required in exceptional circumstances, including if IOI'n does not take place.
+- Act as arbitrator and resolve disputes arising prior to and during the IOI. - To do such things as may be required or deemed desirable, in the opinion of the IC, to advance and promote the objectives of the IOI.